Break Schedule page

 Break for: How long do you want the break to last?
 Set the duration of the break here.
 This control is quite flexible (and open source ): it works like the standard date picker, but for time intervals.
 Click on a component to edit it; type a value, click again to show a pop-up menu of values, use up/down arrow keys or the stepper control to cycle through values, and left/right arrows or Tab and Shift-Tab to change components.

 Every: How often do you want a break?
 Set the frequency of the break here.
+The work duration is displayed to the right; this is the frequency minus the break duration.
+It might help determine how long the break should be, or how often.

 Available: By default breaks are always available, but supporters can limit the break to a specified time range each day.
 This is useful for example to only have breaks during working hours.